samboy/ChessVariantResearch/Congo/EBW-1.md

   legal moves (player #1) and the strongest computers is about 3000 Elo points, or, to use the scale here, a near-perfect player would be player #31 in this scale, giving Chess a depth of around 30.
-* The depth of Elephante Savanna is unknown, but may be in the range of 20-25 (i.e. a random player would have an Elo of 500 and a computer playing perfectly would have a Elo between 2500 and 3000).
+* The depth of Elephante Backwater is unknown, but may be in the range of 20-25 (i.e. a random player would have an Elo of 500 and a computer playing perfectly would have a Elo between 2500 and 3000).